asher-epstein-42/FindKeywordInDir/README.md

 Search for a keyword in any language recursively in docx and txt files in a directory

 positional arguments:
-  keyword     The keyword to search for dir_path    The directory path to search in
+  keyword:     The keyword to search for
+  dir_path:    The directory path to search in

 options:
   -h, --help  show this help message and exit